dhis2-chap/chap-core/README.md

 The main documentation is located at [https://dhis2-chap.github.io/chap-core/](https://dhis2-chap.github.io/chap-core/).

-# Usage

-The following shows basic usage of the platform.
-Follow the link to the documentation above for more details.

 # Development
 We have an open Github board with plans, roadmaps and todo here: [https://github.com/orgs/dhis2-chap/projects/3](https://github.com/orgs/dhis2-chap/projects/3).